 Only the LE and XLE FWD are available with a second-row bench in an eight-seat configuration, with Toyota citing customer preference for the seven-seat arrangement with captain’s chairs.
 These ‘Super Long Slide’ seats move up to 635mm/25in in the new Sienna.
 Lighter resin frames in place of steel make the third-row seats easier to fold, just as the resin tailgate and aluminum sliding doors should be easier to handle.

-Big design updates and new tech
+Significant design updates and new tech

 Up front, there’s a distinctive new look to the Sienna’s dashboard with the addition of a ‘bridge’ console that links the dash to the centre console in a single, stylish design.
 The tech content is improved with a standard 9in multimedia display, Apple CarPlay and Android Auto compatibility and 7 USB ports.
 Higher grades bring the option of a 12-speaker JBL audio system, 1,500W power outlets, wireless phone charging and a rear-seat entertainment system centred on a 11.6in screen with streaming and HDMI connectivity.

-2021 Sienna XSE: the sporty trim
+2021 Sienna XSE: The Sporty Trim

 Toyota is joining the trend towards fully loaded, luxury minivans like the Pacifica Pinnacle with the new Sienna Platinum model (US-only for now).
 This grade was due to boast an in-car vacuum and fridge, but these features have been delayed by several months due to component sourcing problems.